svc333/overview/whats-new/index.md

 ## {{site.data.keyword.Bluemix_notm}} platform
 {: #platform_category}

+### Mapping actions to IAM roles
+{: #actions-iam}
+New as of: 15 October 2019

+When you invite a user to your account or assign an existing user IAM access, you can review each action that is mapped to a role.
+Click the **Actions for role** option to view a list of all actions that are mapped to a specific role when you're selecting the roles to assign in an access policy.
+By reviewing the action to role mappings, you can have confidence that you are always assigning the correct level of access to users in your account.
+For more information about this new enhancement, see [Invite User Flow and Transparent Actions](https://www.ibm.com/cloud/blog/announcements/invite-user-flow-and-transparent-actions){: external}.

 ### Cloud Paks and Schematics templates are now available in the {{site.data.keyword.Bluemix_notm}} catalog
 {: #cloud-paks-terraform}